erkkikeranen/draw-package/README.md

 Adding lines or moving to line that is shorter than previous line, will result that the line will be filled with canvas.

-Ctrl-Alt    Up	- draw up
+Ctrl-Alt    i	- draw up
-			Down  - draw down
+			k  - draw down
-			Left  - draw left
+			j  - draw left
-			Right - draw right
+			l - draw right
-			.     - create canvas line (fill with 80 .)
-			f	 - finish selection (replace . with whitespace)
+			u     - create canvas line (fill with 80 x .) o	 - finish selection (replace . with whitespace)

 issues : Problem with tab / space behavior in Atom.
 Or the author doesn't fully understand it - this would get rid of using the dot canvas.
+Probably some new after removing deprecations...

 No tests written yet.